Central Maine Healthcare Data Breach Exposes Social Security Numbers

 Central Maine Healthcare’s response

-For those affected, the organization is offering a complimentary one-year membership to identity protection services through TransUnion.
-This service includes triple bureau credit monitoring, access to credit reports and scores, fraud assistance and up to $1 million in identity theft insurance.
+Central Maine Healthcare has implemented enhanced monitoring and alerting software across its IT systems.
+The organization is also offering 12 months of free TransUnion three-bureau credit monitoring services.
+This includes access to credit reports and scores, fraud assistance and up to $1 million in identity theft insurance.

-For more information, visit Central Maine Healthcare.
+For more information about the healthcare organization, visit Central Maine Healthcare.

 Protect Your Data